-Typically, a choice-point is represented graphically in a strategy by an object with one yellow entry port, one red error port, and one or more green exit ports (see Figure 4).
+Typically, a choice-point is represented graphically in a strategy by an object with one yellow entry port, one red error port, and one or more green exit ports.
+Figure 4 shows how these ports appear in IRD's Interaction Design window).